ceedee666/cloud_based_is/README.md

 1. Sign-up with the [M365 Developer Program](https://developer.microsoft.com/microsoft-365/dev-program) to get
     access to your required sandbox landscape.
 This is a two step process:

     a.
 Sign up to the developer account using your university acount (https://learn.microsoft.com/office/developer-program/microsoft-365-developer-program)

     b.
 Add a Microsoft 365 developer subscription (https://learn.microsoft.com/office/developer-program/microsoft-365-developer-program-get-started)

 > **Warning** - It is _not_ possible to reuse the Microsoft 365 subscription provided by the university.
-> This subscription is very limited and missing most of the services required for the lectrure.
-Therefor the usage of the
+> This subscription is very limited and missing most of the services required for the lecture.
+Therefore, the usage of the
 > [M365 Developer Program](https://developer.microsoft.com/microsoft-365/dev-program) is recommended.

 > **Warning** - once you signed-up to the M365 sandbox with your university account,